mix-blockchain/mix-docs/configuration.rst

     parity --chain mix.json --pruning=fast --pruning-history=64 --pruning-memory=0

-The pruning options are essential to prevent a 51% attack.
+The pruning options are essential to mitigate the risk of a 51% attack.

 Geth
 ----